alexbecker/deflame/Readme.md

 A list of known supported/unsupported files is given in supported.md.

+### Licensing:

+All code and documentation in this repository is licensed under the Apache 2.0 License, located in License.txt.
+The images are not mine, and their licenses can be found below.

 ### Credits:

 Icons are courtesy of [www.flatpack.com](http://www.flatpack.com) and available under